This post may contain affiliate links. Please see our disclosure policy for more details.

 While it’s delicious as is, if you’d like a more authentic version and want to layer in even more depth of flavor, feel free to add some peanut butter (2-3 tablespoons) and fish sauce (up to 1 tablespoon).

-And if you are looking for another easy curry recipe, here's butternut squash curry with chickpeas!
-You can use either Thai curry paste or curry powder.
+And if you are looking for more easy curry recipes, try this butternut squash curry with chickpeas or leftover turkey curry (you can also use chicken instead).

 Ingredients